ryojitanabe/ecconf/index.md

 ### Note

-EuroGP is held as a part of Evostar, which consists of EuroGP, EvoApplications, EvoCOP, and EvoMUSART.
+EuroGP is held as part of EvoStar, which consists of EuroGP, EvoApplications, EvoCOP, and EvoMUSART.

 |      |            |            |                 |            |
 |------|------------|------------|-----------------|------------|